chartjs/chartjs-plugin-annotation/README.md

         // Text to display in label - default is null.
 Provide an array to display values on a new line
         content: "Test label",

-        // Rotation of label, in degrees, default is 0
+        // Rotation of label, in degrees, or 'auto' to use the degrees of the line, default is 0
         rotation: 90,

-        // if set to true and rotation is missing, use the degrees of the oblique line to rotate the label, default is false
-        autoRotation: false
     },

     // Event hooks - context: {chart, element}